UniversalDependencies/UD_Italian-Valico/README.md

 # Acknowledgements

-The treebank development has also been possible thanks to Dr. Elisa Corino's (University of Turin) and Dr. Alessandro Mazzei's (University of Turin) valuable advice.
+The treebank development has also been possible thanks to Prof. Elisa Corino's (Dipartimento di Lingue e Letterature Straniere e Culture Moderne, University of Turin) valuable advice.

 # Citation